Patternslib/Patterns/demo/depends/documentation.md

 The available actions are:

--   `show`: make an items visibility conditional on the dependencies.
+-   `show`: make an item's visibility conditional, based on the dependencies.
 If the dependencies are not met the item will be made invisible.
 In addition a CSS class of `hidden` or `visible` will be set.
 -   `enable`: disables items and adds a `disabled` class if the dependencies are not met.
 Input elements are disabled by setting their disabled property.
 Links are disabled by registered a